 Finland leading in ICT and Digitalization

-Companies such as GE Healthcare, Google, Huawei, Rolls-Royce, and Zalando has chosen Finland as their hub for digitalizing their business.
+Companies such as GE Healthcare, Google, Huawei, Rolls-Royce, and Zalando have chosen Finland as their hub for digitalizing their businesses.
 Finland is also home to world-leading mobile gaming companies, such as Rovio, Supercell, and Fingersoft.
 In fact, there are more than 300 game developers in Finland.
 The popular fitness trackers of our time were also first developed in Finland by industry trailblazers such as Suunto and Polar.

 Health and wellbeing

 Health and social services are good fields to work in because they offer long-term jobs and good career paths.
 Several global pharmaceutical companies, such as Pfizer, Merck, and Roche have large R&D centers in Finland.

 Finnish Medical and Health Technology is also globally well-known, and companies such as GE Healthcare, Thermo Fischer, Danaher, and Bayer have therefore established R&D centers in Finland.
 Finland integrates ICT and artificial intelligence in healthcare service to ensure accuracy in treatment and better remedy.

 Environmental engineering is another popular degree among foreign students.
 This is because it is easy to get admitted and there is a need for the labor force.
 Today, there are more than 4000 cleantech companies registered in the country.